 AB 1454: A Turning Point in California Literacy & What Advocates Can Learn

-California is on the verge of passing AB 1454, a landmark early literacy bill and a major step toward securing all students’ civil right to read.
+On October 9, 2025, California passed AB 1454, a landmark early literacy bill and a major step toward securing all students’ civil right to read.
 This bill is the third and final piece of a policy puzzle, completing California’s comprehensive science of reading legislative framework:

 1. Senate Bill 488—Teacher Preparation